syncfusion-content/winui-docs/winui/AvatarView/content-types.md

 You must set the `AvatarName` string property for displaying the initials value in the AvatarView.

-#### SingleCharacter
+**SingleCharacter**

-When using the `SingleCharacter` property in AvatarView, it will display the first character of the string set in the `AvatarName` property.
+The `SingleCharacter` is used for displaying the first character in the string you have set in the `AvatarName` property.

 {% tabs %}
 {% highlight xaml %}